2018 primaries: Key takeaways as Democrats get a shock and Trump triumphs

 While Crowley's loss was another sign of Democratic battles with their left wing, Republicans have similar conflicts with groups on the right.

-The Club for Growth, a low-tax small-government group that frequently spars with House and Senate leaders, was spending money in primaries attacking candidates backed by the Congressional Leadership Alliance, a "dark money" group that the Club for Growth says is tied to Speaker Paul Ryan and Majority Leader Kevin McCarthy.
+The Club for Growth, a low-tax small-government group that frequently spars with House and Senate leaders, was spending money in primaries attacking candidates who were being attacked themselves by the Congressional Leadership Alliance, a "dark money" group that the Club for Growth says is tied to Speaker Paul Ryan and Majority Leader Kevin McCarthy.

 One example was the 4th District in South Carolina, where Rep. Trey Gowdy is retiring.
 The Club for Growth backed former state Sen. Lee Bright, so it spent more than $418,000 against his opponent, state Sen. William Timmons.
 CLF, meanwhile, spent more than $345,000 against Bright.